-In performing research to develop and refine the PATH2HappiSuccess program and assist workers in career transition to determine the top Career/Job, I frequently come across career related statistics and factors that I find to be both interesting and surprising.
-This Mini-Blog summarizes some of the most important career statistics and factors.
+In performing research to develop and refine the PATH2HappiSuccess program and assist workers in career transition to determine the top Career/Job, we often come across career-related statistics and factors that are both interesting and surprising.
+This mini-blog summarizes some of the most important career statistics and factors.

 - Total Employment = 150 Million

 - Hires per Year = 70.8 million (47% of Total Employment)